Calibrated Multi-Level Quantile Forecasting: Gradient equilibrium

 \subsection{Lazy gradient descent}

-As we saw above, incorporating constraints into gradient descent via projected gradient descent fails to achieve gradient equilibrium.
-Another way to incorporate constraints into gradient descent is the following: Given constraint sets $C_t$, $t=1,2,\dots$, initial hidden iterate $\bttheta_1 \in C_1$, and learning rate $\eta > 0$, \emph{lazy (projected) gradient descent} \citep{zinkevich2003online} obtains iterates via a two-step procedure:
+As we saw above, incorporating constraints into \GD{} in the standard way (via direct projection at each step), fails to achieve constrained \GEQ{}.
+Another way to incorporate constraints into online gradient descent is to use what are known as lazy updates \citep{shalev2012online, hazan2019introduction}.
+Presented with the same constraint sets as in projected \GD{}, we implement lazy updates by maintaining two sequences: a hidden sequence \smash{$\bttheta_t$} and a played sequence $\btheta_t$.
+More precisely, \emph{lazy online gradient descent} (lazy GD) begins with an initial point $\bttheta_1 \in C_1$ and learning rate $\eta > 0$, and obtains iterates via a two-step procedure:

-``Lazy'' refers to how \eqref{eq:lazyGD_update} takes the gradient step starting from the hidden iterate $\bttheta_t$ rather than the played iterate $\btheta_t$.
-Applying the same rearranging and averaging procedure used in Section \ref{sec:gradient_descent} to derive the expression for the average gradients of online gradient descent, the update rule \eqref{eq:lazyGD_update} implies that the lazy gradient descent iterates satisfy
+``Lazy'' refers to how \eqref{eq:lazyGD_update} takes the gradient step starting from the hidden iterate \smash{$\bttheta_t$} rather than the played iterate $\btheta_t$.
+If we instead took the gradient step starting from $\btheta_t$ in \eqref{eq:lazyGD_update}, then this would be equivalent to projected \GD{} \eqref{eq:PGD_update}.

+The utility of the lazy updates can be seen immediately; by rearranging \eqref{eq:lazyGD_update} and averaging over $t$, just as in unconstrained gradient descent, we get

+This calculation leverages the fact that in lazy \GD{} we have effectively decoupled the updates of the hidden iterates from projection, and thus to track the average gradient, we can track total movement in the hidden sequence.
+The only difference from the previous result \eqref{eq:OGD_avg_gradient} for ordinary \GD{} is that the hidden iterates appear on the right-hand side in \eqref{eq:lazyGD_avg_gradient}, rather than the played iterates.

-This is identical to the average gradient expression for online gradient descent \eqref{eq:OGD_avg_gradient} except with all $\btheta_t$'s replaced with $\bttheta_t$'s.
-Whereas with online gradient descent, we wanted to show that the played iterates $\theta_t$ remained bounded or growing sublinearly, here we want to control the hidden iterates $\bttheta_t$.
-For online gradient descent, restorativity and Lipschitzness of the losses was a sufficient condition for the desired boundedness.
-Here, we need to introduce an additional condition that applies jointly to the loss function and constraint set at each time step.
+Thus, to bound the average gradients of lazy gradient descent, we want to bound the hidden iterates.
+Recall that to control the growth of the played iterates in standard gradient descent, we controlled the inner product between $\btheta_t$ and $\g_t(\btheta_t)$ via restorativity.
+To control the growth of the hidden iterates of lazy gradient descent, the relevant inner product is now between \smash{$\bttheta_t$} and $\g_t(\btheta_t)$.
+Note carefully that we seek to measure the alignment of an iterate \smash{$\bttheta_t$} with the gradient at a \emph{different} point: the result $\btheta_t$ of projection onto the constraint set $C_t$.
+Restorativity of the loss alone is not sufficient for this purpose.
+We need to introduce an additional condition that controls the joint behavior of the loss and the constraint set.